To create and spread fun, engineers are indispensable.

 Also, personally, I manage to keep hacking a little bit.

 Rails, Electron, React, RaspberryPi etc., caught my interest at that time.

 In the IT world, the technology you’ve been playing with will be used in your work 1 year later which is what happens to Zara.

 It’s important to keep light footwork in mind.

 I’m very happy to be able to feel the moment when “someday the things I did will come back to me”.

 Engineers need to have the driving force to keep pursuing spontaneously the techniques that evolve every day.

 However, if they limit themselves to that, they might stay partial and narrow-minded.
 So, what should they do?

 This is a presentation of how ISAO organize open knowledge exchanges.

-Regardless of whether you are a new graduate, a recent graduate, or an experienced professional, ISAO recruits year long.
+Regardless of whether you are a new or recent graduate or even an experienced professional, ISAO is focused on recruiting talented members all year long.